adamisntdead/notes/README.md

 # School Notes

-> My notes for 5th and 6th year, imortalized in git
+> My notes for 5th and 6th year, immortalized in git

 ## How This Looks